pmp-p/stupyde/README.md

 requires python3.7 ( for f-strings conversion with https://github.com/pmp-p/fstrings_helper ).

-~~requires ampy https://github.com/adafruit/ampy for talking to boards.~~
+ESP8266: requires ampy https://github.com/adafruit/ampy for talking to boards.

+ESP32 : no need for ampy

 everything else is bloat and will be kept optionnal.